seek-oss/logger/README.md

 ### Typed fields

 You can type common sets of fields to enforce consistent logging across your application(s).
-Compatibility should be maintained with the existing [`serializer functions`](src/serializers/index.ts).
+Compatibility should be maintained with the existing [serializer functions](src/serializers/index.ts).

 ```typescript
 // Declare a TypeScript type for your log fields.